georgiadisc/surveillance-net/README.md

 # surveillance-net

-A Java Swing Application for a hypothetical surveillance network with a micro framework inspired by [Flutter](https://flutter.dev/).
+Cross-platform desktop application for a hypothetical surveillance network, built using Java Swing.

 ## 🏛️ Architecture